po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/02-Day/02-Day-LessonPlan.md

 * Open `16-Stu_Factory-Functions/Solved/index.js` in your IDE and explain the following:

-  * We create a new function and store its two arguments `name` and `gradeYear` inside a newly created object named `student`.
+  * We create a new function and store its two arguments `name` and `gradeYear` inside a newly created object named `studentInfo`.

     ```js
     function student(name, gradeYear) {